 - When you change the temperature, this change is reflected immediately (like with gas), not gradually (as with a radiant ceramic element).

-- It's a safer option - since the element itself doesn't get hot, it's safe to touch unless you've had a hot pan on it for a while.
+- Since the element itself doesn't get hot, it's safe to touch unless you've had a hot pan on it for a while.

-- Most have automatic switches that detect when there's nothing on the element, meaning less energy is wasted from leaving them on.
+- Most induction cooktops have automatic switches that detect when there's nothing on the element, meaning less energy is wasted from leaving them on.

 - You need to make sure your cookware is suitable for induction cooking and may need to replace your pots and pans if they're not suitable.

-- More work may be required when it comes to installation.
+- Induction cooktops often require more work when it comes to installation.

-This monitors the temperature of the bottom of the cookware, should an empty pan be left on a cooking zone that is on.
+This monitors the temperature of the bottom of the cookware, should an empty pan be left on a cooking zone that's turned on.
 It adjusts the power output to avoid damage to the cookware or hob.

-This automatically turns the element off or down in the event of overheating, or if you remove a pan, or if a hotplate has been left on for an extended period of time.
+This automatically turns the element off or down in the event of overheating, or if you remove a pan.
 Most models have some form of this feature.